andreineagoe23/CropCast/cropcast/README.md

-### Step-by-step guide to set up our app and get it running:
+### Step-by-step guide to set up the weather app and get it running:

-### Step 1: Download our `src` Folder
+### Step 1: Download the `src` Folder

-Firstly, download our zipped 'src' folder to your desired location.
+Firstly, download the zipped 'src' folder to your desired location.
 This folder contains all the custom pages and components of our webpage.
 Make sure it is extracted before moving onto the next step

 #### Step 2: Create a New React Application